bih.button.backtotop.text

 There are currently two live attenuated vaccines available in Thailand which have different in main structures (backbone), but both are targeting the four dengue virus serotypes:

-This vaccine must be administered as a two-shot series with a 3-month interval (at 0 and 3 months) to children and adults between the ages of 4 and 60, with or without previously being infected with dengue.
-Therefore, a laboratory-confirmed dengue infection is not necessary.
+This vaccine must be administered as a two-shot series with a 3-month interval (at 0 and 3 months) to individuals aged 4 and above, regardless of whether they have previously been infected with dengue.
+Therefore, a laboratory-confirmed dengue infection is not required.

 Overall, the dengue vaccines can protect people from dengue infection around 60–80%, prevent severe dengue leading to hospitalizations around 70%–90%.
 Booster studies are ongoing.